keyso007/Learning-GIT/readme.txt

 	<3> git branch              -> Check currently existing branches, the branch with '*' is current location
 	----------------------------   There is an alnative approach
 	<1> git checkout -b branchName -> Creat and switch to a newly created branch

 3. Merge branches
 	<1> git checkout branchName -> Switch to the branch you want to merge (Usually the master branch)
 	<2> git merge branchName2   -> Merge the changes in branchName2 to branchName
+	<3> git branch -d branchName -> Delete the previous branch
-   Notice: After merging, branchName2 will not exist anymore.
+   Notice: After merging, branchName2 still exist.
+You have to manually delete the branch if you will not use it anymore.

 4. # Your branch is ahead of 'origin/master' by n commits.
 	<1> When this line is displayed, it means your local files are not synchronous with that on github.
 	<2> git push origin master  -> Push local master branch to origin branch on github